faucetsdn/udmi/docs/specs/sequences/discovery.md

 For this case, there is no _stop state_ message since the scan never stops: The process silently stops when the `scan_interval_sec` parameter is removed from the config.
 Addionally, the `scan_interval_sec` field indicates the duration within which a scan result for a given device should _not_ be repeated.
-E.g., if a device is passivly detected every _30 sec_, but the scan interval is _60 sec_, then the result would only be reported for (approximately) every other detection.
+E.g., if a device is passively detected every _30 sec_, but the scan interval is _60 sec_, then the result would only be reported for (approximately) every other detection.